John has been collecting and studying coins

 then Banker's Trust before attending graduate school at Cornell, working for a

-start-up in Budapest, spending time in Japan and, significantly, meeting that
+start-up in Budapest, and spending time in Japan.

 overseeing US$2 billion in trades, working 15 hour days, answering calls at 3

 AM, eating the occasional scorpion on shrimp toast and taking those loooong trips

 from Singapore to London to New York, all experiences that make her uniquely

 qualified to run the not-quite-as-large back office for CRO.